 Discover your niche with a nonfiction writing degree online at Southern New Hampshire University.
-Our BA in Creative Writing and English with a concentration in Nonfiction delves into a wide variety of styles and subjects – everything from the personal essay to the autobiography, memoir, travel writing and magazine features.
+Our Bachelor of Arts in Creative Writing and English with a concentration in Nonfiction delves into a wide variety of styles and subjects - everything from the personal essay to the autobiography, memoir, travel writing and magazine features.

 Our creative writing online program will help you combine research and reflection with compelling storytelling while developing your voice.
 You'll also gain insights into publishing technologies and the industry.
 Explore your creative boundaries and perfect your craft with a nonfiction writing degree online from SNHU.

 A solid foundation in the broader scope of creative writing is critical to the craft of nonfiction writing.
 In our comprehensive nonfiction writing program, you'll acquire a powerful understanding of research, narrative voice and other mechanics of creative writing.
 The online nonfiction writing degree program's format encourages collaboration and ongoing interaction with faculty and peers.
 You'll also have the chance to get published and learn from experienced authors through The Penmen Review, our own online journal for writers.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your creative writing degree online at SNHU include: